Servicio Meteorológico Nacional (Argentina): History

 The organisation was founded on 4 October 1872 by Federal law Nº559 during the presidency of Domingo Faustino Sarmiento under the name (Oficina Meteorológica Argentina) or OMA for short with Dr. Benjamin Apthorp Gould as its first director.
 This made it the first meteorological organisation in South America and the third one in the world, after Hungary and the United States which were created in 1870 and 1871 respectively.
 The OMA was under the Ministry of Justice, Cult and Public Instruction (Ministerio de Justicia, Culto e Instrucción Pública).
 The first national network of meteorological stations and geomagnetic observations was established in 1873.
 Later on that year from 2 September to 16 September, the OMA attended the International Meteorological Congress in Vienna, Austria-Hungary.
 The International Meteorological Congress in 1873 agreed for the establishment of the International Meteorological Organization.
 The first solar radiation observations were made in 1874 in Córdoba.
 In 1875, Argentina made the first international exchange of meteorological data with neighbouring Chile.

 In 1898, Federal law Nº3727 was passed by the Argentine National Congress which transferred the OMA to Ministry of Agriculture (Ministerio de Agricultura de la Nación).
 In June 1924, the OMA was renamed to (Dirección Meteorológica) until September 1927 when it was changed to (Dirección de Meteorología).
 Law Nº12252 was passed on 28 September 1935 kept the organisation still under the agriculture ministry but it was renamed to (Dirección de Meteorología, Geofísica e Hidrología).
 The current name of the organization, Servicio Meteorológico Nacional (SMN) was created on 5 May 1945 when Decree Nº10131 was passed, placing SMN under the Secretary of Aeronautics (Secretaría de Aeronáutica).
 This was later reinforced by law when the Argentine Congress passed Law Nº12945 on 29 January 1947 that officially established the name and creation of it.

-On 9 March 1950, SMN was transferred to the Ministerio de Asuntos Técnicos de la Nación according to Decree Nº5197 until in 22 June 1954 when Decree Nº12248 reverted SMN to being back under the Ministry of Agriculture, under the new name (Ministerio de Agricultura y Ganadería de la Nación).
+On 9 March 1950, SMN was transferred to the Ministerio de Asuntos Técnicos de la Nación according to Decree Nº5197 until on 22 June 1954 when Decree Nº12248 reverted SMN to being back under the Ministry of Agriculture, under the new name (Ministerio de Agricultura y Ganadería de la Nación).
 SMN became a member of the World Meteorological Organization on 2 January 1951.
 From 7 May 1957 until October 1966, SMN was under the Ministry of Aeronuatics (Ministerio de Aeronáutica de la Nación).
 Later on, during the coup by Juan Carlos Onganía, SMN was directly under the Argentine Air Force for 40 years until 1 January 2007 when Decree Nº1689 finally transferred it back into civilian hands.
 Finally, Decree Nº1432 in 2007 made the organisation a decentralised one that was under the Ministry of Defense, giving it the ability to have its own control over its finances, its own legal status, and ability to act in both the private and public fields.